runrudyrun/vibe-tracker/README.md

 # Vibe Tracker - AI Music Studio

-Vibe Tracker is a terminal-based music creation tool that allows you to compose music in real-time using natural language commands, powered by Google's Gemini AI.
+Vibe Tracker is a terminal-based music creation tool that allows you to compose music in real-time using natural language commands, powered by multiple AI providers including GPT-OSS and Google's Gemini AI.

 It features a persistent, callback-based audio engine for seamless, uninterrupted playback and live updates to the composition.
 You can add instruments, create patterns, and modify your track on the fly without ever stopping the music.

 ## Features

 - **AI-Powered Composition**: Use natural language prompts (e.g., "add a funky bassline", "create a fast techno beat") to generate and modify music.
+- **Multiple AI Providers**: Support diferent models via Hugging Face and Google Gemini with automatic provider selection.
 - **Real-Time Updates**: The music composition is updated live based on your commands without interrupting playback.
 - **Seamless Looping**: A robust audio engine and carefully crafted AI prompts ensure patterns loop perfectly without clicks or pauses.
 - **Text-Based Interface**: A clean, minimalist terminal UI built with Textual.
 - **Extensible Synthesis**: Simple, classic synth waveforms (sine, square, saw, triangle) with ADSR envelope controls.
+- **Built-in Effects**: Instrument-level reverb effects with configurable parameters.
+- **Pattern Management**: Save and load patterns, export compositions to WAV files.

 ## Installation